yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/high-scale-workloads.md

 ## Cluster setup

-Here are the recommended instance types on different cloud providers for this test.
+Following are the recommended instance types on different cloud providers for this test.

 | vCPU |     AWS     |       AZURE       |      GCP      |
 | ---- | ----------- | ----------------- | ------------- |